 During class, you'll learn whiskey history, law, and classification because you need to know that stuff.
 But if all you got at whiskey somm school was head knowledge, then they’d be letting you down.
 That’s why you’ll also be instructed by masters of public speaking, writing, and presentation.
 You’ll learn how to take all that knowledge and use it in a way that’ll delight and mesmerize your audiences.
 Knowledge plus practical training equals magic.

 What are the instructors like?
 They’re unlike any teachers you’ve ever had.
 You’ll learn more in two days from them than in a year anywhere else.
 Does that mean they’re taskmasters driving the class hard like a twenty mule team?
 Not even close.
 If you’d like to get a taste of their personalities, check out Daniel’s YouTube channel here.
 Daniel is the Vice Chancellor of the school.

 Is whiskey sommelier school something you have to study for before you arrive?
 Nope.
-Each of the five levels is a beginning, not a destination.
+Not for the first level.
+The first level is a beginning, not a destination.
 That means graduation is not your arrival as an expert, but rather the start of a new path.
 You’ll leave with all the tools you need to continue learning and growing.

 There are some other tricks they have hidden up their sleeve, but I won’t ruin the surprise.

 P.S.
 Do you want to train your nose and palate like a Whisk(e)y Sommelier?
 Check out our Sequential Whisk(e)y Tasting Chart.
 We've made this resource free as a gift from us to you.